DePaul University > Admission & Aid > Financial Aid > Maintain Eligibility > Satisfactory Academic Progress > Definitions and Terminology

 All credit-bearing course hours, including:

-The policy requires that you maintain a minimum cumulative grade point average (GPA) in order to remain eligible for financial aid.
+The policy requires that you maintain a minimum cumulative grade point average (GPA) to remain eligible for financial aid.

-The quantitative component (or “pace”) requires you to complete at least two-thirds (66.67%) of all attempted credit hours.
+The quantitative component (or “completion rate”) requires you to complete at least two-thirds (66.67%) of all attempted credit hours.
 For example, if you attempt 12 credit hours a term, you are expected to complete at least 8 credit hours.

-If you are assigned a financial aid probation status, or are completing a financial aid academic plan, you are expected to maintain a minimum term GPA of at least 2.5.
-In some cases, a higher term GPA may be stipulated in order to meet SAP.
+If you are assigned a financial aid probation status, or are completing a financial aid academic plan, you are expected to maintain a minimum term GPA of at least 2.50.
+In some cases, a higher term GPA may be required to meet SAP.
 Your specific term requirements are located on the “View My FA Academic Progress” panel within your Financial Aid tile in Campus Connect.

-Any course with a passing grade (A, B, C, D or PA) is considered to be successfully completed.Any course with a non-passing grade (F, W, WA, FX, R, IN or M) is considered to be not successfully completed.
+Any course with a passing grade (A, B, C, D or PA) is successfully completed.Any course with a non-passing grade (F, W, WA, FX, R, IN or M) is not successfully completed.

-Repeated courses are counted in the “hours attempted” calculation for financial aid purposes.
-The repeat grade is treated in the cumulative GPA in accordance with university policy.
+Repeated and original course credits are both counted towards cumulative attempted credit hours.
+The repeat grade is treated in the cumulative GPA according to university policy.
 Refer to your Academic Catalog for more information on how repeated grades are calculated in your cumulative GPA.

 Treatment of Repeated Coursework for Financial Aid Disbursement.

 Audited courses do not earn academic credit and are not eligible for federal, state, and institutional financial aid.
-They are not evaluated in the review of the your satisfactory academic progress.
+They are not evaluated in the review of your SAP.

 Non-credit development courses do not earn academic credit and are not eligible for federal, state, and institutional financial aid.
-They are not evaluated in the review of your satisfactory academic progress.
+They are not evaluated in the review of your SAP.